bserdar/watermelon/readme.md

 ```

-When calling a module functio using thr gRPC bridge, make sure you pass in a
+When calling a module function using thr gRPC bridge, make sure you pass in a
 context obtained from `session.Context()`:
 ```
 // Using gRPC bridge